 WATCH LIST - PROHIBITED IN MICHIGAN

-- Leaf mid-vein is reddish with a row of spines giving it a rough texture.
+- A leaf mid-vein, if present, is reddish and may contain a row of spines, giving it a rough texture.

-- Very slender stems that can grow up to 30 feet long.
+- Stems are very slender and can grow up to 30 feet long.

-- Stems branch out considerably near water surface.
+- Stems branch out considerably near the water surface.

-- White 3-petaled flowers (may be reddish or brown on male plants).
+- White, 3-petaled flowers (may be reddish or brown on male plants).
+A submerged aquatic plant with slender, green, saw-toothed leaves whorled in group of 4-8 with 5 being the most common.

 Habitat: This herbaceous, perennial aquatic plant can grow in springs, lakes, ditches, marshes or rivers.
 It can tolerate a variety of nutrient conditions and has the ability to grow in low light conditions, giving it an advantage over native species.